Want to get married under the stars? Visit our new weddings page here.

-UCO/Lick Observatory is now hiring a Public Programs Assistant for our summer series, as well as a Physical Plant Mechanic to work on Mt.
+UCO/Lick Observatory is now hiring a Physical Plant Mechanic to work on Mt.
 Hamilton.
 Learn more here.

 The Lick Observer Winter 2014 edition is now available online.
 See it here.